 - How quickly and easily your children get attached to other adults

 In the world of single parent dating, if you're asking this question, it might actually be too soon.
-If you're looking for hard-and-fast rules for when to introduce your children, look at two different numbers: how long it's been since your breakup, and how long you've been seeing the person you're dating now.
+If you're looking for hard-and-fast rules for when to introduce your children, look at two different numbers: how long it's been since your breakup and how long you've been seeing the person you're dating now.
 If your kids might consider either of those numbers "too soon," then it's too soon.
-If you're not sure, consider six months to a year as a conservative rule of thumb.

 The biggest thing to remember here is not to take your kids by surprise.
 They don't want to meet the person you're dating at the breakfast table, a school event, or an obviously pre-planned "accidental" meet-up at the mall or grocery store.

 Instead, be intentional.
 Talk with your kids privately about what's going on, and be as honest as you can without giving them details they don't need to know.
-And then, when you're ready to introduce your kids to that special someone you've been seeing for awhile, tell them.
-Say, "I'd like you to meet him (or her.)"
-Then ask if that's okay and take it from there.
-Even if they say, "I'm not ready," you've made progress in the right direction by being open and honest.
+And then, when you're ready to introduce your kids to that special someone you've been seeing for a while, tell them.
+Even if your child pushes back and says they're not ready, you've made progress in the right direction by being open and honest.
 So give it time, and keep checking in now and then to find out how your kids are doing.